13917931-project-tasks/mnsec-docs/en/activation.md

 # Activation

 Kytos-ng is the SDN controller which will be used allong with mnsec.
 It can be activated in different ways.
-Each one of the processes further descrbid should be executed in different windows.
+Each one of the processes further described should be executed in different windows.

 ### 1. Activate Kytos;